JamesUGB/tapway_admin/README.md

     - Tapway is an app that lets you send an emergency request with one tap, sharing your exact location (latitude and longitude) to emergency services using GPS.
 It has a simple login system for different users and a map to show where you are.

 Tapway makes it easy and quick to reach emergency services when you need them most.
+This is the admin side where requests are handled by selected administrators.
+They accept and assign responders to emergency requests.

 Technology Stack